 My favourite things to include in my listing kit were:

 - Agency presentation document.
 This booklet usually tells the landlord about the agency, the procedures your office has in place, answers some frequently asked questions and helps the landlord become familiar with how your agency operates.
-The Rent Roll Starter Tool Box includes an example of the exact presentation document I used in my business
+Members of The Content Club get access to an example of the exact presentation document I used in my business

 - Information on the landlord’s responsibility for safety in the property.
 Each state and territory has different requirements on the landlord to provide a certain level of safety in the rental property.
 A listing presentation appointment is a perfect time to educate the landlord on their responsibilities.
 Most government websites will have a fact sheet you can print off to include in the listing kit.